 The definitions the FDA adheres to are as follows: a radiological CADe device is “intended to identify, mark, highlight or otherwise direct attention to portions of an image […] that may reveal abnormalities during interpretation of images by the clinician.”
 A CADx device is “intended to provide information beyond identifying […] abnormalities, such as an assessment of disease.”
 Whenever software is not intended to highlight an abnormality, it is not considered a CADe nor a CADx device.
 For example, segmentation of brain structures is not considered CADe, while the detection of a tumor candidate is.
-An algorithm that adds information on tumor grade, would make it a CADx device.
+An algorithm that adds information on tumor grade would make it a CADx device.

 So how does this relate to the different classes?
 In general, radiological CADx software will most likely fall under Class III at the time of writing, while radiological non-CADe software may find a Class II predicate device in the Image Analysis System (LLZ) product code.

 Radiological CADe software can be both class II or class III, this is determined by the “regular process”.
 As soon as the device detects abnormalities, it is a CADe.
-Examples are CT long nodule analysis and chest X-ray analysis.
+Examples are CT lung nodule analysis and chest X-ray analysis.
 The category of CADe devices falling in Class II increases with every granted DeNovo.
 Lastly, there is a specific product code for devices that include borderline radiological CADe/CADx functionality.
 This is a wild card the FDA can play if the device is sort of CADe or CADx, but not really.

-Figure 2: Non-CADe, CADe and CADx, how do these types of products relate?
-All can be based on AI technology, but they have a different function
+Figure 2: Non-CADe, CADe, and CADx - how do these types of products relate?
+All can be based on AI technology, but they have a different function.

 So then what DOES the FDA say about AI?

 Frankly speaking, not that much.
 Currently, the FDA works with guidelines that were developed in a pre-AI era.
 Most of the time, this is not a problem.
 As long as the manufacturer can provide detailed information on how the algorithm was developed and show that it is suitable for safe and effective use.
 In case of so-called continuous learning algorithms, i.e. algorithms that keep learning and therefore changing while being used in the clinic, the case becomes a bit more difficult.
 The FDA is working on guidelines covering this situation.
-To read more about this check our blog on how the FDA is planning to deal with continuous learning.
+To read more about this, check out our blog on how the FDA is planning to deal with continuous learning.

 As a physician, what should you pay attention to?